MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/enhanced-session-mode.md

    :::image type="content" source="media/esm-audio-settings.png" alt-text="Screenshot of the Audio settings page.
 Remote audio is set to play on this computer, and remote audio recording is turned off.":::

-   If your VM is running locally, the **play on this computer** and **play on remote computer** options yield the same results.
+   If your VM is running locally, the **Play on this computer** and **Play on remote computer** options yield the same results.

 ## Reopen the connection settings

-If you don't see the **Display configuration** dialog or the **Show Options** button, try opening VMConnect independently from either the Windows menu or the command line as an administrator.
+If you don't see the connection dialog or the **Show Options** button, try opening VMConnect independently from either the Windows menu or the command line as an administrator.

 ```PowerShell
 vmconnect.exe